rajeski/People_Analytics/README.md

 Checked on how overall employee satisfaction, tenure, and evaluation were the three main influences determining staff departures.

 1. Employees with lower to medium-range salaries are more likely to resign.
 Conversely, staff employees with higher salaries are less-likely to quit.
+2. Employee turnover is higher in Sales, Support and the Technical areas.
+Conversely, the least employee turnover is in Management.